pincom15/RoboND-Perception-Project/writeup.md

 ##### RANSAC Plane Segmentation

 We can remove the table itself from the secne using Random Sample Consensus or "RANSAC".
+RANSAC algrithm can be used to classify points in a point cloud that belong to a particular model. the model can be a plane, a cylinder, a box, or any other common shape in 3D scene.
+RANSAC assumes that the data consists of inliers whose distrubution fits a particular model, and outliers that does not fit the model.
+Using RANSAC, we can remove the inliers from the point cloud that are good fits for the model.

 ```python
     # RANSAC Plane Segmentation